Academic Advisor, Special Programs

 - Performs related duties as required.

-Master’s degree in College Student Personnel, Counseling or related field required and three years of full-time related work experience are required.
-An appropriate combination of comparable work and education experience may be considered.Qualifications
+Master’s degree in College Student Personnel, Counseling or related field required and one to two years of related experience.Qualifications

 - Preference will be given to candidates who have worked in the field of higher education.
 The successful candidate will also have proven administrative, time management and relational skills, and have worked in a fast paced environment.